|

-The aim for this project is to contruct an HONEST car with the ideal of occasional competition, i.e. a racer for the street.
+The aim for this project is to contruct a hot rod with the ideal of occasional competition, i.e. a racer for the street.
 Particular inspiration for the build and styling is coming from late-40s lakes racing, hence, no frills, but thoughtful construction.

-There will be NO air-conditioning, power-steering, independepent or 4-bar front-end, frameless glass, radial tyres, mag-wheels, whitewalls, late-model disc brakes, Falcon (or the like) steering column, stereo, blah, blah, blah.....This is an old car reborn!
+There will be NO air-conditioning, power-steering, independepent or 4-bar front-end, frameless glass, radial tyres, mag-wheels, whitewalls, late-model disc brakes, Falcon (or the like) steering column, stereo, blah, blah, blah.....I'm buildin' an old car...not a new Commodore!

 LATEST UPDATES: